 Where We Work

 Most of the world’s cashews are grown by small-scale farmers in developing countries.
-But improvements in cashew production and processing can greatly increase returns to small-scale producers in regions like sub-Saharan Africa.
+Within the competitive cashew industry worldwide, improvements in production and processing can greatly increase returns to small-scale producers in regions like sub-Saharan Africa.
 TechnoServe works with cashew farmers and processors to improve their ability to earn more money from this $10 billion global industry.

 Featured Cashew Projects

 Transforming the Cashew Value Chain

 With financial support from the U.S. Department of Agriculture (USDA), TechnoServe implemented the MozaCajú project from 2013 to 2018, supporting the Mozambican cashew nut industry by harnessing global market demand for premium cashew and addressing obstacles throughout the value chain, including in the areas of production, inputs, processing, finance and marketing.

 BeninCajù: Strengthening a Sustainable Cashew Sector in Benin

 TechnoServe is leading a sector-wide value chain approach aimed at strengthening and expanding the cashew sector into a more productive, competitive, sustainable, and inclusive economic growth engine for the people of Benin.